-TABLE 4.
+TABLE 2.
 ACTIVESYNC CONFIGURATION SETTINGS (CONT.)

-Enable Redirect Processing To disable redirect processing, clear the check box.
-(451) If Enable Redirect Processing (451) is disabled, the Standalone Sentry does not handle redirection, and passes the redirect URL to the device.
-See also 451 redirect processing.
-Limit Protocol Version Check this option to choose the ActiveSync protocol version that the device and Microsoft Exchange use to communicate with the Standalone Sentry.
-If the device is already registered, you have to push the exchange profile to the device to force the device to use the new protocol.
-Alternately, device users can go to iOS device Settings > Mail > Accounts , select the enterprise mail account, and toggle to disable and re-enable the mail account.
-Attachment Control Configu uration ail attachment control, and then specify the type of email attachment control.
-For ttachment control with Standalone Sentry.
-ActiveSync Server Configur ration Enable Client TLS Specify whether the client must use TLS.
-NOTE: Though the field label reads "TLS", the intended requirement is SSL.
-Enable Background Health The default setting is enabled.
-Check Clear the check box to disable the ActiveSync server health check.
+The default setting is enabled.
+Clear the check box to disable the ActiveSync server health check.
 If enabled, when the ActiveSync server fails for the number of times configured in the Dead Threshold setting and within the number configured in the Failure Window, then the ActiveSync server status shows Unreachable.
 When the background health check determines that the server is live for the number configured for Live Threshold, the ActiveSync server status shows Reachable.
-Interval Specify the time interval, in seconds, that Sentry performs a background health check.
+Specify the time interval, in seconds, that Sentry performs a backgroun health check.
 The valid range is 10 through 600.
 The default is 60.
-Live Threshold Specify the number of times the ActiveSync server background health check is successful before the server is marked as live.
+Specify the number of times the ActiveSync server background health check is successful before the server is marked as live.
 The valid range is 1 through 10.
 The default is 3.